ashmonty/neofetch-but-its-always-arch/README.md

 Basically this version of neofetch always returns Arch, on any system.

-Don't question it
+Don't ask me why I wasted time on this.
+I don't know.

 ![An example image showing this version of neofetch compiled and running on Manjaro Linux](https://user-images.githubusercontent.com/49426949/120924572-af384900-c6d4-11eb-81fb-bde122157acb.png)

-^ actually running Kubuntu
+^ actually running Manjaro

 * * *